SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 > ### Why private?
 >
 > We recommend to create your project as a private repository due to licensing constraints.
-In [exercise 5](05-generate-odata-client.md) we will generate an OData client for SAP SuccessFactors, that is subject to SAP intellectual property and should not be made available as open source.
+In [exercise 2](02-generate-odata-clients.md) we will generate OData clients for SAP S/4HANA and SAP SuccessFactors, that is subject to SAP intellectual property and should not be made available as open source.
 As long as you don't publish these changes, feel free to create a public repository as well.

 ## Clone your repository